Hopeless Fountain Kingdom: Background and musical style

-Hopeless Fountain Kingdom is a concept album that connects with their previous album Badlands, and Halsey has explained various parallels between lyrics on songs from both albums.
+Hopeless Fountain Kingdom is a concept album that connects with her previous album Badlands, and Halsey has explained various parallels between lyrics on songs from both albums.
 Halsey also hinted that something on the album was inspired by the song "Empty Gold" from her 2014 debut EP Room 93.
 Hopeless Fountain Kingdom's story and characters are mostly inspired by William Shakespeare's play Romeo and Juliet, with the opening track "The Prologue" featuring the play's prologue spoken by Halsey.
-Inspiration for the album has also come from Halsey removing themself from a toxic relationship.
+Inspiration for the album has also come from Halsey removing herself from a toxic relationship.

 The album is noted for swapping the genders of Romeo and Juliet and including same sex relationships.
 The main character is a bisexual female named Luna Aureum (Luna meaning "moon"), and her main love interest is male character Solis Angelus (Solis meaning "sun"), with references to female love interests in the songs "Bad at Love" and "Strangers", featuring Lauren Jauregui who is bisexual herself.

 Billboard has pointed out that the album title might be named after a real fountain built by Halsey's ex-boyfriend off the L train's Halsey Street stop in Brooklyn.

 In the behind-the-scenes video for the first single, "Now or Never", Halsey revealed that the Hopeless Fountain Kingdom is a sort of purgatory for people who are too bad for heaven, but too good for hell.
 Luna and Solis are rumored to be the only two people born inside the Kingdom.
 The music video for "Now or Never" was heavily influenced by Baz Luhrmann's 1996 film adaptation of the play, Romeo + Juliet.

 Musically, Halsey stated that she didn't want her first album to be a radio album and that although this album has a more radio-friendly sound she still sees herself as an alternative artist; Halsey also said that she is "more than capable of writing radio music".

 For this album, Halsey worked with several producers, including Greg Kurstin, Benny Blanco and Ricky Reed.
-The record is mainly rooted in pop music and R&B, specifically synth-pop and electropop, with "trap-pop vibes".
+The record is mainly rooted in pop music and R&B, specifically electropop and synth-pop, with "trap-pop vibes".